-The impact of the response to the COVID-19 pandemic is creating liquidity issues for many entities, often resulting in their inability to repay debt as per the contractual requirements and their renegotiation of the terms of the debt.
-Also, the impact of COVID-19 on entities' financial statements is also frequently resulting in the violation of debt covenants, which also creates significant presentation and disclosure issues.
+The impact of the response to the COVID-19 pandemic created liquidity issues for many entities, often resulting in their inability to repay debt as per the contractual requirements and their renegotiation of the terms of the debt.
+Also, the impact of COVID-19 on entities' financial statements frequently resulted in the violation of debt covenants, which creates significant presentation and disclosure issues.